Desil-sketch/Indicators-for-Jesse/README.md

 # Indicators for Jesse

-I have ported several pinescripts from tradingview, yet some indicators may be missing features.
+I have ported several pinescripts from tradingview.
+Some indicators are incomplete or missing features.